brandtabbott/spotify-server/README.md

 ================

-While we all sit and wait for the Spotify team to make play.spotify.com work in IE on the Xbox/XboxOne, you can empower yourself now and run Spotify-Server yourself.
+While we all sit and wait for the Spotify team to make play.spotify.com work in IE on the XboxOne, you can empower yourself now and run Spotify-Server yourself.
 There is NO setup required as long as you have Node.js and NPM already installed.